 The earliest depictions of homosexuality in art are a subject that’s up for a lot of debate — and that’s understandable considering that we’re talking about primitive rock art.
 Our cavemen ancestors may have been a lot of things, but Picasso wasn’t one of them.
 Actually, maybe Picasso isn’t the best example… My point is, there’s a lot of room for interpretation.

 Arguably, the oldest depictions of homosexuality are the Grotta dell’Addaura (or the Addaura Cave) in Sicily.
-These particular images are estimated to date back to somewhere roughly between 9,600 BCE and The area had already been studied by paleontologists, because there’d been remains of a dwarf elephant nearby but in 1943 Allied forces invaded the island.
+These particular images are estimated to date back to somewhere roughly between 9,600 and 5,000 BCE.
+The area had already been studied by paleontologists, because there’d been remains of a dwarf elephant nearby but in 1943 Allied forces invaded the island.
 They decided to store ammunition in some of the caves near Palermo.
 Some of the ammunition being stored in this particular cave exploded — revealing previously buried rock art.
 Obviously, there was a war going on and a recent explosion of valuable ammo, so studying the rock art wasn’t an immediate priority.
 Nevertheless, Jole Bovio Marconi studied the rock art extensively and published her findings in 1953 CE.
 The particular drawing of note in this cave — which Marconi herself believed was a homoerotic image — shows a circle of people around two men who are arching their backs.
 It’s been argued this isn’t actually an image of gay sex (and — again — it’s a little hard to tell but if it is, it seems kind of, I dunno, kinky?)
 Some people say it’s an image of hunters hunting (hunting what?) or of a religious ceremony, or possibly of acrobats.
 I honestly couldn’t tell you but that’s why I included a picture of it.
 I sort of see seals but what do I know, really?

 The oldest rock art to definitively show some man-on-man action is in Zimbabwe, painted by the San people.
 These paintings date back to roughly 8,000 BCE and some are especially controversial because they appear to show three men engaged in a sexual act together.
 I don’t have a picture of that one, and I am really sorry about it.
 It must really be something to see.